navojr/ITSP_Maze-Runner/Documentation.md

 ### 1.Introduction
 Basically, this project uses Image Processing to detect the coloured tape(could be anything else) present on its path.The bot follows this tape till it encounters a node/junction.Depending on the type of node/junction encountered, it processes and stores the node in its memory(SD Card).
 In this manner it completes mapping the whole maze, storing all the nodal data.
 Finally, the shortest path betweeen any two nodes is determined.
 ### 2.Components Used
-Raspberry Pi-3, Camera Module,  A4988Motor Driver, IC7805 Voltage Regulator, 12V Battery, STP-42H301 Stepper Motors(x2), Chassis, Wheels(x2), Castor Wheel, Jumper Wires, Power Bank, 16GB SD Card
+1. Raspberry Pi-3
+2. Camera Module
+3. A4988Motor Driver
+4. IC7805 Voltage Regulator
+5. 12V Battery
+6. STP-42H301 Stepper Motors(x2)
+7. Chassis
+8. Wheels(x2)
+9. Castor Wheel
+10. Jumper Wires
+11. Power Bank
+12. 16GB SD Card
 ### 3. Concepts Used
 #### 3.1 Image Processing
 #### 3.2 Path Mapping